Healthy Homes Assessment Epuni

 Healthy homes are important

-One in three households rent from New Zealand and Epuni, and research indicates that rental homes are most likely to be colder, older, have less effective heating, and generally tend to be of poorer standard than those owned by owners.
+About 1 in 3 households rent in New Zealand and Epuni, and research indicates that rental homes tend to be colder, older, have less effective heating, and generally tend to be lower quality than the houses of owners.

-The Healthy Homes Standard is a listing of minimum and specific requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught-stopping on Epuni rental properties.
+The Healthy Homes Standards are a listing of minimum and specific standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught-stopping within Epuni rental properties.

-Start now and call about having a Epuni Healthy Home assessment on your rental property right now.
+Get started now and contact us about the Epuni Healthy Home assessment on your rental property today.

 healthy homes assessment compliance